© 2020 All rights reserved hunter coast painting

 Major Considerations When Painting A House

-Exterior painting requires more thought and commitment than interior painting, as the size and current external condition of your home will dramatically affect the time, money and energy required to complete the project.
-In addition, painting cannot be done in all types of weather, therefore it is crucial for work to be carried out during favourable weather conditions to prevent delays and the level of finish of the exterior paint.
+Exterior painting requires more thought and commitment than interior painting.
+As the size and current external condition of your home will dramatically affect the time, money and energy required to complete.
+In addition, painting cannot be done in all types of weather.
+Calm sunny weather is ideal as it is most effective for drying the paint.

 Below are a few points to consider when planning an exterior paint job:

-Although interior painting also requires planning, it can typically be carried out quicker, with a major factor being that the job is unaffected by the weather.
-Usually, one day is enough to paint the walls in a room.
-However, painting doors, windows and trims takes time to prep correctly and requires precision work for the desired level of finish.
+Although interior painting also requires planning, it can typically be carried out quicker, as the weather does not affect work.
+Usually, one day is enough to paint the interior walls in a room.
+However, painting doors, windows and trims takes time to prep correctly and requires precision work for a good finish.

 As you prepare to paint inside, consider these factors: